- About Us

 Histogram, box and whisker plot, bar and column charts (simple, clustered, stacked, 100% stacked), line chart, area chart, dual-axis line and column chart, heat map, diverging bar chart, waterfall chart, funnel chart, scatter plot, pie chart, donut chart, treemap, sunburst chart, geographical map charts, pareto chart, cards, tornado (butterfly) chart, animated race chart, dashboards

-In this semester you are required to take 1 compulsory course and 2 out of 3 electives:
+In this semester you are required to take 2 out of 6 electives:

 Course Objectives: The primary objective of this course is to provide a firm understanding of the various upcoming fintech companies and its evolution.
 The course will guide the students in understanding the fintech market better.